Opening a restaurant? Find out how to get started with your social media!

 Are you struggling with your social media strategy for your new restaurant?
 Overwhelmed by all the things you need to know?
 Not sure whether you have all the keys in hand to implement an effective strategy?
 Our 5 step guide is here for you!

 In 2020, out of 7.75 billion people in the world, there were 3.8 billion active users of social media.
-It is therefore difficult for a restaurant to do without a presence online.
+It is now difficult for a restaurant to do without an online presence.

 Also consider adding links to your website and menu.
 Social media is a major source of traffic to your website and adding these backlinks will only strengthen the domain authority of your website.